 An AML Mom’s View on Human Trafficking

 The subject of human trafficking first caught my attention when I incidentally found out that Romania is the main source of slaves for the Western Europe (EU TRACE Project).
-Until then this was just a theoretical subject about which I had learned while preparing for the ACAMS and thought that it predominantly happened in other countries, far, far away.
+Until then it was just a theoretical subject about whom I thought it happened far, far away.

-I have been working in the Anti Money Laundering Department of a Romanian bank for the past 5 years.
-Thus, I started to mentally analyze how many Suspicious Transaction Reports I had filed on human trafficking suspicions.
+I have been working in the AML Department of a Romanian bank for the past 5 years.
+Thus, I started to mentally analyze how many SARs I had filed on Human Trafficking suspicions.
 If Romania is a major Origin country for human trafficking victims, then I should have filed quite many STR’s.
 And yet…

-If Romania is one of the main Origin Countries for human trafficking, shouldn’t we, AML specialists, see more?
+If Romania is one of the main Origin Countries for human trafficking, shouldn’t AML specialists see more?
 And how come we don’t?

 puzzlePart of the answer lies in the fact that we, AML specialists from banks, only see a piece of the money laundering puzzles.
 We see that something is “fishy”, we analyze it and report it in the absence of reasonable explanations.
-But the reality is that in many cases we don’t know the predicate crime beneath what we have seen.
-The techniques used in money laundering are often the same for various types of crimes, so, as long as we only see crumbs of the whole picture, it is difficult to understand what is really happening beneath.
-Add to this a very fast, energy-consuming working environment in itself, with many alerts and suspicions to analyze daily and a lack of feedback from the Authorities, and you get the picture.
+But the reality is that in many cases we don’t know the predicate crime beneath.
+The techniques used in money laundering are the same for various types of predicate crimes, so, as long as we only see crumbs of the whole picture, it is difficult to understand what is really happening.
+Add to this a very fast working environment and a lack of feedback from the Authorities … and you get the picture.

 The other part of the answer is the lack of informative, practical resources from National Authorities – specific, applicable “red-flags”.
-In my entire career I have never received an informative material with red-flags for human trafficking from the Romanian Authorities.
 We have a national FIU, we have a National Agency against Human Trafficking and yet we don’t have red-flags that apply to our specific, national situation.

-Reading materials provided by international organizations on human trafficking is useful, but not enough.
-Because, in order to be truly aware and effective, you must understand the specificities of your country in this matter.
+Reading materials provided by international organizations on human trafficking are useful, but not enough.
+Because, in order to be aware and effective, you must understand the specifics of your country.
 As FATF so clearly states in its 2018 Human Trafficking Report, there are Origin, Transit and Destination Countries and the red-flags differ in each type of country.

 There are also differences in the modus operandi of criminals based on their nationality and background.
-And there are differences between the financial instruments used in money laundering on different continents of the world (for example, in Romania individuals do not use cheques or money orders as they do in the USA).
+And there are differences between the financial instruments used in money laundering in different countries (for example, in Romania individuals do not use cheques or money orders as they do in the USA).

 red flag human traffickingThus, general information on human trafficking is not enough for AML specialists to spot suspicious transactions linked to this crime.
-AML specialists need concrete, practical and applicable red-flags.
-And they need them from their National Authorities.
-The National Authorities are the first which should make a risk assessment on this crime and provide useful and practical information to involved entities – and not just to financial institutions, but also to legal professionals, airports, hotels, hospitals, schools, etc.
+They need practical and applicable red-flags.
+The National Authorities are the first which should make a risk assessment on this crime and provide practical information to involved entities – and not just to financial institutions, but also to legal professionals, airports, hotels, hospitals, schools, etc.

 Until now I have presented my AML view on human trafficking.
 But, besides being an AML specialist, I am also a mother of two.
 And the mother’s view on human trafficking is invariably more dramatic.

 As a mother, first of all I am shocked that I don’t see prevention.
 I don’t see prevention in the school that my son attends, nor for children, nor for their parents.
-And I don’t recall ever having participated to a prevention presentation in my childhood, either.
-Now I understand why until recently I thought that this horrible phenomenon only happens far, far away.
+And I don’t recall them in my childhood, either.
+Now I understand why until recently I thought that this phenomenon only happens far, far away.
 Because, when we talk about prevention in Romania …. human trafficking simply doesn’t exist.
-We are all safe … although Romania is the main source of sex slaves for the Western Europe, both women and children.

 I will tell you my own experience from talking with my child on this subject.
-I didn’t talk just once, we had 3 discussions this summer.
-None of them was official, or very serious so as to scare him.
-For example, the last one was on a bench in the park, while eating an ice-cream together with my almost 3 year-old.
+Our latest discussion on this subject was on a bench in the park, while eating an ice-cream.
 We were talking about different, small things and I reminded him that:

 • He must NEVER leave school with an unknown person, no matter what he/she tells him.
-I will never send an unknown person to pick him up from school without announcing at least his teacher, if not him.
-If an unknown person tells him that something bad happened to his parents and he must go with him/her immediately, he must announce his teacher or the guardian immediately to investigate.
-We also amused ourselves by establishing a password that only we know.
+I will never send an unknown person to pick him up from school without announcing at least his teacher.

-• He must NEVER leave the park with an unknown person – no matter the reason stated.
+• He must NEVER leave the park with an unknown person – no matter the reason.
 No nice dogs or cats, or sweets, or anything.

 • If someone ever tries to take him by force he must scream, struggle, fight and bite as hard as he can so that people can notice that something is wrong.

-• Nobody is allowed to see or touch his intimate parts, except mom, dad and the doctor under the parents’ supervision (he knows that since he was 4 years old).
+• Nobody is allowed to see or touch his intimate parts, except mom, dad and the doctor under the parents’ supervision (he knows that since he was 4).

 • I love him no matter what happens and he must never be afraid to tell me anything.
-I will love him no matter what happens.
+I will love him no matter what.

 How do you think he reacted?
 Do you think he was scared and wanted to go home and lock himself inside?
-No. He talked with me on this subject while happily eating his ice-cream and then he showed me his karate moves that should scare everyone away.
-I reassured him several times that this will surely never happen, but I just wanted him to know.
-It never happened to me, it never happened in the town we live in, but there are situations when it does happen so it is better for him to know these safe steps.
-He remained as innocent as he was before, but more informed.
+No. He talked to me on this subject while happily eating his ice-cream and then he showed me his karate moves that should scare everyone away.
+He remained as innocent as before, but more informed.

 For the parents reading this, talk to your children.
 Uninformed children are the best victims for sex abuses and human trafficking.